Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Method 1 - Regular Graphs

-A $k$-regular graph is a graph in which every node has the same number of neighbours.
+A $k$-regular graph is a graph in which every node has $k$ neighbours.

 Given $n$ nodes, a $k$-regular graph only exists if $kn$ is even and $n \geq k + 1$ [@ganesan_existence_2018].